 Step 11: Put your strawberries in the fridge for at least one hour to let them cool.
 If you want to decorate them, I suggest you do that before you put them in the fridge.

-Step 12: After I took them out of the fridge, I wanted to have a nice presentation for Josh, so I decided to put my strawberries (both the larger and the smaller) into these adorable cupcake liners and place them on a plain white glass plate.
+Step 12: After I took them out of the fridge, I wanted to have a nice presentation, so I decided to put my strawberries (both the larger and the smaller) into these adorable cupcake liners and place them on a plain white glass plate.

 That’s all for now.
 Keep on checking my blog because there’s more recipes to come. ♥